Derogations protected species (animal or plant)

 Other changes

-Any changes non-substantial an activity, installation, work or work which has benefited from one of the derogations to the protection of protected species must be notified, whether it takes place before the project is carried out or during its implementation or operation.
+Any changes non-substantial an activity, facility, structure or work which has benefited from one of the derogations from the protection of protected species must be notified, whether it takes place before the project is carried out or during its implementation or operation.

-The beneficiary of the derogation must inform the competent administrative authority (prefecture or ministry responsible for nature), prior to its realization, with all the elements of assessment.
+The beneficiary of the derogation must bring it to the attention of the competent administrative authority (prefecture or ministry responsible for nature), before its realization, with all the elements of assessment.

-The authority may impose additional requirements in connection with these amendments.
-It may also issue such an order at any time if it appears that compliance with those provisions is not ensured by the execution of the initial requirements.
+The authority may impose additional requirements on the occasion of these amendments.
+It may also issue an order at any time if it appears that compliance with those provisions is not ensured by the fulfillment of the initial requirements.

 Derogations may be suspended or revoked if the conditions laid down are not complied with.

-A penalty of 3 years imprisonment and €150,000 fine (natural persons), or €750,000 fine (legal persons) is provided for the fact that, in contravention of the prohibitions or requirements laid down by a derogation and by regulations:
+A penalty of 3 years' imprisonment and €150,000 of fine (natural persons), or €750,000 of fine (legal persons) is provided for the fact, in violation of the prohibitions or requirements provided for in a derogation and in the regulations:

-• Undermine the conservation of protected animal species, with the exception of intentional disturbance
+• Undermining the conservation of protected animal species

 • Undermining the conservation of protected plant species

-• Undermine the conservation of natural habitats of protected species.
+• To undermine the conservation of natural habitats of protected species.

-Attempting to commit these offenses is punishable by the same penalties.
+Attempts to commit these offenses are punishable by the same penalties.

 The fine is doubled when the offenses are committed in the heart of a national park or in a nature reserve.